How to Choose the Best Time Tracking Software

 Certain time trackers can be integrated with other applications, and used to track the time you spend on those app's features.

-You should consider whether your time tracker of choice supports integrations, and with what apps — this is a big factor in your choice, as it determines how you'll be able to further automate your work with apps.
+You should consider whether your time tracker of choice supports integrations and with what apps — this should represent a crucial factor in your choice, as it determines how you'll be able to further automate your work with apps.

 The types of programs that can usually be integrated with time tracking software are:

 Time tracker integrations can also be limited to specific software — be it Google apps, specific project management apps, or specific productivity apps.

 A time tracker may be eligible for integration with Todoist but not with Trello, although they are both essentially project management apps.

 Depending on your time tracker's exporting options, you can export your time entries as or to:

 You can also store your data in the: